Sport Premium Overview

 This academic year we have chosen to spend our Sports Premium Funding improving our outdoor areas and ensuring children have opportunity to participate in a wide range of sports.

 Sport Premium Grant

 Funding for schools is calculated by the number of primary aged pupils (between the ages of 5 and 11) as at the annual census in January 2015.
 All schools with 17 or more primary aged pupils receive a lump sum of £16,000 plus a premium of £10 per pupil.
 Smaller schools will receive £1000 per pupil.
 (DfE June 2020).
-Any funding unspent from the previous academic years due to Covid-19 can be carried forward.
+How we spend our money can be seen in the links below for current and previous years.